Cognizant-Digital-Engineering-R2/CXOptimize/INSTALLATION.md

 2. Navigate to elasticsearch-5.5.2/config and update elasticsearch.yml
 3.  http.port: ESPORT (any port which is accessible to other machines - default 9200)
 4. Navigate to elasticsearch-5.5.2/bin in command prompt
-5. Run elasticsearch-service.bat install (This will install ES as service)
+5. Run elasticsearch-service.bat install (This will install ES as service) or ./elasticsearch for linux
 6. Run elasticsearch-service.bat start
 7. Test if ES is up by http://localhost:port